Instruction & Survey

 After initial contact from the client (who will be asked to provide a small project brief) our first step would to be investigate the Planning history and online visuals of the proposed site to see if the project is feasible.
 This will usually provide us with enough information to provide a quote for the project, although if the site is particularly unusual and requires a site visit this can be provided.

 Once instructed a site visit will be required to discuss the project brief in more detail and also to measure the site includes existing buildings and any other site specific features.

 With then provide accurate digital 'As Existing' drawings as the basis for the 'As Proposed' Planning drawings.

 Acquiring Planning Permission is a crucial stage of any project and without it you can not legally build unless the proposed project falls within the 'Permitted Development' criteria.

 Although Planning Permission is never guaranteed with over 20 years experience we have a reputation of achieving a high success rate even on the most challenging sites all within the client's brief.
 This often adds significant value, not only to increase the monetary value of a property, but also to the standard of living for our clients.

-If permission is rejected we often negotiate with the councils to find a solution or if not appeal, again winning a high percentage.
-Good design is our priority and also the councils, so this regularly leads to approvals.
+If on the rare occasions Planning Permission is rejected we often negotiate with the councils to find a solution or if not help guide our clients through the Planning Appeal process.